 For example, let’s say you were running a study on the way the number of exams in a certain college affect the amount of red bull purchased from college vending machines.
 You could collect data which told you how many exams were given and how much red bull was purchased on a dozen or more days during the semester.
 This data can be plotted as a scatter plot, with exams (Ex) per given day on the x axis and red bull purchased (RB) per given day on the y axis.
 Then you would look for the line y = β0 + β1 x that best fit the data.

 “Best fit” here means that the error term, the distance from each point to the line, is minimized.
-Since the relationship between variables is probably not completely linear and because there are other factors outside the scope of our study (sales on red bull, sales on other caffeine drinks, difficult physics homework sets, etc.) the graph won’t actually go through all our data points.
+Since the relationship between variables is probably not completely linear and because there are other factors outside the scope of our study (sales on red bull, sales on other caffeine drinks, difficult physics homework sets, etc.) the graph of the probability distribution won’t actually go through all our data points.
 The distance between each point and the linear graph (shown as black arrows on the above graph) is our error term.
 So we can write our function as RB=β0 + β1 Ex + ε where β0 and β1 are constants and ε is an (non constant) error term.

 Properties of the Error Term